 During my long career, I am lucky to have been asked to facilitate 12 major mergers/acquisitions.
-Each project lasted between one to five years; nine were successes; two was total failures (I was fired twice) and one is still far too early judge.
+Each project lasted between one to five years; nine were successes; two were total failures (I was fired twice) and one is still far too early judge.

 Lots of myths exist in the domain of mergers/acquisition.
 Mergers and acquisitions are a nightmare, filled with power struggles and severe anxiety.